linckon/Deploying-Like-it-s-2005/README.md

 ## Prerequisites

-- **AWS EC2 Instance**: Ensure you have an EC2 instance running Ubuntu 22.04 or  with appropriate security groups allowing port 22,80 and 8080.
+- **AWS EC2 Instance**: Ensure you have an EC2 instance running Ubuntu 22.04 or later, with security groups configured to allow inbound traffic on ports 22 (SSH), 80 (HTTP), and 8080 (application access).
+- **Local Virtual Machine**: Alternatively, you can set up a local VM (using tools like VirtualBox, VMware, or Hyper-V) running Ubuntu 22.04 or later on your own computer.
+Make sure to configure the VM’s network settings to allow access to ports 22, 80, and 8080 from your host machine or local network.
 - **Java**: OpenJDK 17 or later.
 - **MySQL**: MySQL server installed and configured.
 - **Node.js and npm**: Required for building the Angular application.